-The role of SMEs
+The Role of SMEs

-There is an on-going debate among economists and policy makers about the role that SMEs should play in the development process and the actions the government should direct towards them.
-Some Authors have expressed scepticism concerning policies aimed at training and advising SMEs for international involvement.
+There is an ongoing debate among economists and policymakers about the role that SMEs should play in the development process and the actions the government should direct towards them.
+Some authors have expressed scepticism concerning policies aimed at training and advising SMEs for international involvement.
 There are two main reasons for this.
 First, it is argued, these policies require special government capabilities that at present cannot be (in general) found in LDCs.
-Second, SMEs do not export because they are not productive enough; so governments should not been committed to help them in exporting but rather to identify the reasons why they are not larger and more productive.
+Second, SMEs do not export because they are not productive enough; so governments should not be committed to help them in exporting but rather to identify the reasons why they are incapable of achieving the productivity threshold to become exporters (see, for example, Melitz 2005).
 However, there are some constraints to exporting, for instance informational problems, that are not necessarily due to the smaller size of the firm.
-These information problems may, in particular, be related to the quality standard imposed by foreign buyers and the rules established by the international trade agreements.
-In these cases, export favouring measures directed to SMEs should be considered.
+These information problems may, in particular, be related to the quality standards imposed by foreign buyers and the rules established by the international trade agreements.
+In these cases, export-favouring measures directed towards SMEs should be considered.